Spend the Weekend in BelmontU.S. Whitewater Center

 On Your Way In

 Drop your anchor (and your bags) at the Hampton Inn by Hilton Charlotte/Belmont@Montcross and stop in at Sammy’s Neighborhood Pub for dinner and perhaps a drink.
 Check out their fried greens beans with horsey ranch sauce and help yourself to one of their large selection of draft or bottled beers.
 And definitely don’t miss their Tarheel burger, which is topped with American cheese, mustard, chili, slaw and onion.
+Also recommended, Rivermen Brewing Company – a local brewery that started on the edge of the Catawba River, but now resides in the heart of downtown Belmont, offering award-winning craft beer such as Foundation Black IPA and Precipitation Scotch Ale alongside a chef-inspired menu.

 Charge your battery with coffee or tea at local favorite Caravan Coffee & Dessert Bar.
 And as you stroll through historic downtown, take a walk along Main Street to the Happy Dog Café, Boutique and Spa to pick up a treat or a toy for your furry family member.

 After a morning of rafting, zip lining, ropes courses, hiking or even mountain biking at the Whitewater Center, you’re going to be famished, so grab a table at The String Bean.
 You’ll love their selection of more than 200 beers and 400 wines and their fresh deli sandwiches and gourmet pizzas.
 Try their “Big Green Monster” fried green tomatoes and the delicious Angry Cow-Pig – an original burger topped with jalapenos, smoked onions and a ghost pepper jack cheese.
-Afterwards, spend the rest of the afternoon relaxing and enjoying nature at the 380-acre Daniel Stowe Botanical Garden, where you can stroll under the West Pergola, enjoy the beautiful Canal Garden and shop the work of local artists at the Garden Store.
+Afterward, spend the rest of the afternoon relaxing and enjoying nature at the 380-acre Daniel Stowe Botanical Garden, where you can stroll under the West Pergola, enjoy the beautiful Canal Garden and shop the work of local artists at the Garden Store.
 From the Garden’s hiking trails, connect with the new 2.8-mile Seven Oaks Preserve Trail, part of the Carolina Thread Trail … that is, if you’re up for a longer stint in the outdoors.

 For dinner, stop at Belmont’s The Captain’s Cap, where you can indulge in fresh catfish, deviled crab and homemade onion rings.
 Finish the evening with a stroll down Main Street to Nellie’s Southern Kitchen for one of their luscious desserts.
-Make sure you try the homemade carrot cake, the chocolate pecan pie or Nellie’s banana pudding — mouth-watering southern favorites you cannot miss!
+Make sure you try the homemade carrot cake, the chocolate pecan pie or Nellie’s banana pudding — mouth-watering southern favorites that you cannot miss!

 Before You Leave

 Take a hike at Rocky Branch Park, where you’ll find 40 acres of beautiful outdoors and 1.5 miles of hiking and biking trails.
+Need a quick bicycle tune-up before bidding farewell?
+Make a pit stop at South Main Cycles for any cycling needs.

 Caravan Coffee & Dessert Bar